coulbois/sage-train-track/README.rst

   sage -pip install train_track

-Warning: it seems that Mac OS X 10.13 has a security conflict between SIP and SSL and does not succeed in downloading the package from https://pypi.python.org.
-To overcome this difficulty, just download the tarball train_track-0.1.1.tar.gz from
+Warning: it seems that Mac OS X 10.13 and later has a security conflict between SIP and SSL and does not succeed in downloading the package from https://pypi.python.org.
+To overcome this difficulty, just download the tarball train_track-0.1.2.tar.gz from

   https://pypi.python.org/simple/train_track

 and run::

-  sage -pip install /path/to/train_track-0.1.1.tar.gz
+  sage -pip install /path/to/train_track-0.1.2.tar.gz

 Warning: if you lack intstallation privilege, you can install only for yourself::